DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 > 5a.4\
 Indicate who will be able to use the data.
 If it is necessary to restrict access to certain communities or to apply a data sharing agreement, explain how and why.
 Explain what action will be taken to overcome or to minimise restrictions.

+#### Sufficiently adressed (DMP Evaluation Rubric)
+- Clearly describes how the data and/or metadata will be made discoverable and shared.
+- Specifies when data will be shared and under which licence.
+- Includes the name of the repository, data catalogue, or registry where data will or could be shared.
+- Includes information on how long the data will be retained and gives precision on its timely release.
+- Clearly explains, if applicable, why data sharing is limited or not possible, and who can access the data under which conditions (for example, only members of certain communities or via a sharing agreement).
+- Explains, where possible, what actions will be taken to overcome or to minimise data sharing restrictions.

 ```
 **Relevant PID**
 - PID of archived datasets?